sindresorhus/refined-twitter/readme.md

 - [Removes the annoying suggestions in the search popover.](https://user-images.githubusercontent.com/170270/33800304-70198358-dd3d-11e7-9870-477a44f74f4d.png)
 - Hides "Notifications" activity for new followers and being added to a list.
 - Prevents DM modal from closing when (accidentally) clicking outside the modal.
-- Load Instagram posts directly in the stream.

 Tip: Twitter has a native [dark mode](https://github.com/sindresorhus/refined-twitter/issues/10).
 And press <kbd>Command/Ctrl</kbd> <kbd>?</kbd> to see all keyboard shortcuts.